S.446 and H.769

 This is a bill being proposed in the state of Massachusetts by Senator Joanne Comerford, and Representative Michelle Ciccolo.
 The goal of of the bill is to increase accessibility in the state trail system.

-You can read this bill in its entirety: Senate version S.446, House version H.769
+Read this bill in its entirety: Senate version S.548, House version H.915, both versions of the bill are currently the same.

 Why This Bill Is Needed: